 - (2) The amounts shown represent the range of possible dollar payouts that could have been earned under the 2023 AIP.
 With respect to Mr. Begor, the amount in the "Threshold" column assumes the Company achieved the minimum performance level required for the granting of AIP awards for each component of the AIP award, resulting in an award equal to 25% of Mr. Begor's award target.
-With respect to our other NEOs, the amount in the "Threshold" column assumes the Company achieved the minimum performance level required for the granting of AIP awards for each component of the AIP award, resulting in an award equal to 25% of Mr. Begor's award target.
 With respect to our other NEOs, the amount in the "Threshold" column assumes the Company achieved the minimum performance level required for the granting of AIP awards for each component of the AIP award, and that the NEO was rated "achieves expectations" for the individual performance portion of the award (100% of target), resulting in an award equal to 40% of each such NEO's award target. - (3) Represents grants to each NEO during 2023 of performance shares under our 2008 Omnibus Incentive Plan.
 TSR performance shares granted are earned, if at all, based on our TSR performance after a three-year period relative to the TSR after the same period for the companies in the S&P 500 Index as of the grant date.
 Adjusted EBITDA performance shares granted are earned, if at all, based on Adjusted EBITDA for each of the three years of the performance period.
-Performance shares accrue dividend equivalent units which vest at the same level of award attainment as the underlying shares.
+Performance shares accrue dividend equivalent units which vest at the same time and at the same level of award attainment as the underlying shares.
 Performance share awards require the recipient to hold the shares for a period of 12 months following vesting.
 Information regarding performance targets, vesting and additional performance share award details is set forth under "2023 Long-Term Equity Incentive Compensation" beginning on page 65. - (4) Represents the number of RSUs granted to each NEO during 2023.
 The RSUs will vest, subject to continued employment, on the third anniversary of the grant date, except for Mr. Horvath's new hire RSU award, which vests in three equal increments beginning on the first anniversary of the grant date.
 Dividend equivalents accrue on unvested shares.
 Additional information regarding RSUs is set forth under the heading "2023 Long-Term Equity Incentive Compensation" beginning on page 65. - (5) For Mr. Begor, represents premium-priced stock options issued with an exercise price equal to 110% or 120% of the closing price of Equifax stock (\$206.16) on the February 10, 2023 grant date.
 For Messrs.
 Gamble, Ploder and Koehler, represents market-priced stock options issued with an exercise price equal to the closing price of Equifax stock (\$206.16) on the February 10, 2023 grant date.
-For Mr. Horvath, represents market-priced stock options issued with an exercise price equal to the closing price of Equifax stock (\$206.39) on the May 1, 2023 grant date. - (6) Represents full grant date fair value of stock and option awards granted to each NEO in 2023 computed in accordance with FASB ASC Topic 718, excluding the estimated effect of forfeitures.
+For Mr. Horvath, represents market-priced stock options issued with an exercise price equal to the closing price of Equifax stock (\$205.39) on the May 1, 2023 grant date. - (6) Represents full grant date fair value of stock and option awards granted to each NEO in 2023 computed in accordance with FASB ASC Topic 718, excluding the estimated effect of forfeitures.
 The premium-priced stock options granted in 2023 to our CEO cliff vest on February 10, 2026, subject to continued employment, and have an eight-year term.
 The market-priced stock options granted in 2023 to NEOs other than the CEO vest, subject to continued employment, one-third annually for three years following the grant date and have a ten-year term.